fabiolab33/holbertonschool-low_level_programming/README.md

 6. *recursion*
 Each funtion calls itself to solve problems like printing strings, calculating factorials, power, square roots, and checking prime numbers.

+7. *argc_argv*
+Learn to use command-line arguments in C to read inputs and perform basic operations.